Home » Tours » Taylor Swift | The Eras Tour

 Background and Development

 In support of her sixth studio album, reputation (2017), Taylor embarked on the record-breaking “reputation Stadium Tour,” her fifth concert tour, in 2018.
-Due to the fallout of the Covid-19 pandemic in early 2020, she cancelled her scheduled sixth concert tour, then titled “Lover Fest,” which had been planned to support her seventh studio album, Lover (2019).
-Since then, she had released three more studio albums and two re-recordings folklore (2020), evermore (2020), Fearless (Taylor’s Version) [2021], RED (Taylor’s Version) [2021], and Midnights (2022) — without touring any of them.
+Due to the Covid-19 pandemic in 2020, she had to cancel her next tour, titled “Lover Fest,” which was meant to support her seventh studio album, Lover (2019).
+Before eventually announcing “The Eras Tour”, she would go on to release three more albums and two re-recordings—folklore (2020), evermore (2020), Fearless (Taylor’s Version) [2021], RED (Taylor’s Version) [2021], and finally her tenth studio album, Midnights (2022)—without getting to tour any of them.
+This put her in a tough spot.

 Ticketing